zweitag/code-style/rubocop/README.md

 You might want to fix the offenses in multiple PRs to make them easier to review and revert.

 This way you should either get rid of all exceptions or come to the conclusion that a cop does not fit our needs and that an exception should be added to the shared config here.
-If you find that a rule is sensible but you also think a violation is justified at some point you can [disable rules in your code by a comment](https://docs.rubocop.org/rubocop/configuration.html#disabling-cops-within-source-code) (even inline comments since newer rubocop version).
+If you find that a rule is sensible but you also think an offense is justified at some point you can [disable rules in your code by a comment](https://docs.rubocop.org/rubocop/configuration.html#disabling-cops-within-source-code) (even inline comments since newer rubocop version).

 # Adjusting the central config